miking-lang/miking-dppl/README.md

 0.675965445901 -0.391613319777
 0.826919003807 -0.190048528529
 ```
-The argument is the number of samples.
+The argument to `out` is the number of samples.
 The first row prints the log of the normalizing constant, and the subsequent rows the samples.
 The first column is the sample, and the second its log-weight.
+To visualize the distribution induced by the samples, pipe the output to `dppl-plot`: `./out 10 | dppl-plot` (currently only supports float samples).
+Run `dppl-plot --help` for more advice.

 For more help and options, run the `cppl` command without any arguments.

 ### Example Models